Vis4Sense/HistoryMap/README.md

 ## Install

 Currently, the recommended way is to install from the source in github (please use the default 'rebuild-mvc' branch), becuase it is not fully completed yet.
-Follow [the steps here](https://blog.hunter.io/how-to-install-a-chrome-extension-without-using-the-chrome-web-store-31902c780034) ('Method 1: from the source code') if you are not familiar with installing Chrome extension from source code.
+Follow [the steps here](https://dev.to/ben/how-to-install-chrome-extensions-manually-from-github-1612) if you are not familiar with installing Chrome extension from source code.
 It will be availalbe from the Chrome Web Store once completed.

-An older version is available in the [Chrome app store](https://chrome.google.com/webstore/detail/sensemap/agljnpanahlilmpipaeflmnjkiiecfjb) (called 'SenseMap').
+An older version of the extension is called 'SenseMap'.
 This version lacks the 'user login' and 'saved sessions' in the new version, and quite a few bug fixes.
 The source code of this version is the 'master' branch.

 ## Use

+(The information below is based on the old 'sensemap' extension, but the main ideas are the same in the historymap.
+This will be update once the historymap is more or less working.)

 [This video](https://vimeo.com/161322047) shows how HistoryMap works, with an introduction to sense-making.